mattcarlotta/nvi/docs/nvi.1.md

 :   Specifies which directory path the .env files are located within.
 The [path]{.underline} will be relative to the current directory.

-\-- [command]{.underline}

-:   A system command to run in a forked child process that has been assigned with the parsed ENVs.
-This should be last flag defined, therefore anything placed after it will be consumed as part of the system command.

 -e  \--env [environment]{.underline}

 :   Specifies which environment config to use within a remote project.
 Remote environments are created via the front-facing web application.